Christochi/vault-setups/APPROLE.md

 ```
 (-f or -force).
 The result would be a secret_id and secred_id_accessor.
 The secret_id is used to obtain a password.
 It changes everytime its read

-5. deliver role id to app
-6. deliver secret id to app
-7. app authenticates (logs in) with role id and secret id: (step 5-7)
+5. app authenticates (logs in) with role id and secret id: (step 5-7)
 ```
 vault write auth/approle/login role_id="..." secret_id="..."
 ```
-8. if the authentication is successful, vault will send back a token to the app
+6. if the authentication is successful, vault will send back a token to the app